Overview

 An additional thing that I continued working on was trying to make the people being spawned in more believable.
 On top of adding some more spawn variations, I also included some logic to try and make the people face the direction they were “moving” in on the screen.

-Additionally, I started looking more into the balancing of the officers, specifically messing around more with their size, speed, spawn rate, and time to appear on the screen from the warning.
-It felt like the officer kept bouncing between being too quick for the player to react to and being too easy for the player to evade.
+I also spent some time looking into the balancing of the officers, trying to mess around with their size, speed, spawn rate, and the time for them to appear on the screen after the warning.
+It felt like the officer kept bouncing between being too quick and difficult for the player to react to and being too easy for the player to evade.
+Eventually, a larger variety of officers were thrown into the game with the goal to add more variety to the challenge and keep the player more engaged.

 Next